AirScape: An Aerial Generative World Model with Motion Controllability: Experiments

 \subsection{Quantitative Results}

 We present the experimental results of model performance in Table~\ref{tab::comparison_results}.
-We consider three groups of comparisons, based on which we have the following conclusions. \begin{itemize}[leftmargin=*] \item \textbf{Our proposed AirScape achieves the overall best performance.} Compared with the state-of-the-art approaches, AirScape performs best on most of the evaluation metrics, with average improvement of 14.91\%, 14.63\%, and 165.64\% on FID, FVD, and IAR metrics.
+We consider three groups of comparisons, based on which we have the following conclusions. \begin{itemize}[leftmargin=*] \item \textbf{Our proposed AirScape achieves the overall best performance.} Compared with the best-performing baseline models across the three metrics, AirScape outperforms them with average improvements of 15.47\%, 32.73\%, and 52.7\% on FID, FVD, and IAR metrics, respectively.
 It is worth mentioning in the Rotation group which requries high ability of physical law following, the AirScape's performance gain compared with the best baselines are significant.

-\item \textbf{The baselines' performance is not stable.} We can find that, although HunyuanVideo-I2V achieves the best performance on one metric, FVD, in the Compound group, it has the worst performance on FID metric in the same group.
-This demonstrates that there exists some kind of trade-off among different metrics, and some method may achieve extremely high performance on one metric by sacrificing others, which, however, is not meaningless for real-world applications.
-This phenomenon also exits for other baselines.
+\item \textbf{Outcome prediction of 3D aerial motion is challenging.} We can find that, although HunyuanVideo-I2V achieves the best performance on one metric, FVD, in the Compound group, it has poor performance on FID metric in the same group.
+This phenomenon also exits for other baselines, indicating that the generation focus and optimization direction of existing baseline models are misaligned.
 Our AirScape achieves overall stable performance, which further verifies the effectiveness of our design.

-\item \textbf{Parameter size does not largely influence the performance.} As we can observe, there is no direct connection between the parameter size of the model and the performance.
-This inspires us that there is still room for performance improvement of the state-of-the-art routines.
-With carefully collected dataset and training techniques, the model ability can be further enhanced. \end{itemize}
+\item \textbf{Model size is not necessarily perfectly correlated with performance.} While larger models generally produce better results, some smaller models can also achieve competitive outcomes.
+This suggests that there is still room for improving state-of-the-art methods.
+With carefully curated datasets and advanced training techniques, model performance can be further enhanced. \end{itemize}

-As illustrated in Figure \ref{fig::case}, while these baseline models, such as HunyuanVideo-I2V, Cosmos-Predict1-7B, and CogVideoX-i2v-5B, demonstrate reasonable performance in intention alignment, they exhibit significant deficiencies in spatial reasoning capabilities essential for embodied intelligence tasks.
-These models struggle to accurately comprehend and predict the specific outcomes and consequences of spatial operations, leading to physically inconsistent predictions that fail to satisfy the spatiotemporal constraints inherent in embodied observations.
-For instance, baseline methods often generate videos with unrealistic object movements, inconsistent depth relationships, or violations of physical laws during 6DoF transformations.
-In contrast, our AirScape model leverages the self-play training paradigm to learn robust spatial reasoning, enabling it to generate future observations that maintain both semantic alignment with input intentions and physical consistency across temporal sequences.